Sqlninja user manual

 1. Introduction

-- Fingerprint of the remote SQL Server (version, user performing the queries, user privileges, xp_cmdshell availability, DB Server authentication mode)
+• Fingerprint of the remote SQL Server (version, user performing the queries, user privileges, xp_cmdshell availability, DB Server authentication mode)

-- Bruteforce of the 'sa' password
+• Bruteforce of the 'sa' password (SQL Server 2000 only)

-- Privilege escalation to 'sa'
+• Privilege escalation to 'sa' (SQL Server 2000 only)

-- Creation of a custom xp_cmdshell if the original one has been disabled
+• Creation of a custom xp_cmdshell if the original one has been disabled

-- Upload of executables
+• Upload of executables

-- Reverse scan in order to look for a port that can be used for a reverse shell
+• Reverse scan in order to look for a port that can be used for a reverse shell

-- Direct and reverse shell, both TCP and UDP
+• Direct and reverse shell, both TCP and UDP

-- DNS tunneled pseudoshell, when no ports are available for a bindshell
+• DNS tunneled pseudoshell, when no ports are available for a bindshell

-- All of the above can be done with obfuscated SQL code, in order to confuse IDS/IPS systems
+• All of the above can be done with obfuscated SQL code, in order to confuse IDS/IPS systems

 Read this manual carefully (yes, I mean all of it), as it will explain you what it is all about and how to make your way through all sqlninja options.
-Yes, I know that it's terribly long and boring, but since sqlninja has a plethora of options to play with (and no shiny red buttons), try to read the whole thing: it will help you to get the most of the tool and will save you a lot of time later.
+Yes, I know that it's terribly long and boring, but since sqlninja has a plethora of options to play with (and no shiny green buttons), try to read the whole thing: it will help you to get the most of the tool and will save you a lot of time later.

 1.1 Requirements